-As with PPC, you are somewhat at the mercy of Google and their continuously updating algorithms.
+As with PPC, you are somewhat at the mercy of Google and its continuously updating algorithms.
 The Semrush Sensor works like a seismometer for position volatility and Search Engine Roundtable details algorithm updates, both confirmed and unconfirmed.
 Google Ads is an evolving platform but generally gives advertisers more direct control.
 Whichever route you take it's imperative that keyword research is taken seriously as both PPC and SEO heavily rely on user intent.

 If you've made the decision to start an SEO project then matching with a suitably qualified SEO marketing agency is absolutely vital.
-SEO pricing can vary depending on many factors and being able to sustain the project both financially and with patience in the medium to long-term is paramount.
+SEO pricing can vary depending on many factors and being able to sustain the project both financially and with patience in the medium to long term is paramount.

-You should demand professional SEO, excellent communication, transparency and detailed reporting so you're kept up to date with project delivery.
-Different SEO agencies offer different packages and SEO costs so comparing monthly seo services can be difficult and sometimes incomparable.
+You should demand professional SEO, excellent communication, transparency, and detailed reporting so you're kept up to date with project delivery.
+Different SEO agencies offer different packages and SEO costs so comparing monthly SEO services can be difficult and sometimes incomparable.

 Buy cheap, buy twice applies to SEO!

 Spend time at the beginning talking to more than one company and take time to understand the SEO packages being offered.
-Many seo companies will vary greatly in SEO cost and service levels.
+Many SEO companies will vary greatly in SEO cost and service levels.